 - Coffee pressing: Pressing the coffee too hard prevents the water from circulating normally.
 Solution: Add coffee liberally.

 - Incorrect grind size: Beans that are ground too coarsely or too finely will ruin the taste.
 Solution: Stick to a grind size of 0.3-0.5 mm.
+Buy finely ground coffee here.

 Conclusion: A moka pot is a great way to enjoy strong, aromatic Italian-style coffee at home.
 By following these professional steps and tips, you can make a master-level drink in your own kitchen.